May 3, 2019

 Interestingly, the startup studio model predates the first startup accelerator (YC) by almost a decade.
 Bill Gross started the first startup studio, Idealab, in Pasadena, California, in 1996.
 Over four percent of tech unicorns have been affiliated with a startup studio, and the model keeps gaining popularity.

-Startup studios aren’t a be-all, end-all model for startups, and I don’t expect them to displace accelerators.
+Startup studios aren’t a be-all, end-all model for building startups, and I don’t expect them to displace accelerators.
 After all, startup studios focus on a slightly different stage and provide a different range of support resources in the startup creation process.
 However, I do expect them to continue to gain popularity as more investors look for high-quality venture deals and as more non-tech founders and operators get into the tech game.

 To choose the right model, you need to understand the differences between startup studios and accelerators in some key areas: